DataTables/Dist-Editor-jQueryUI/Readme.md

-## Editor NPM Bootstrap styling package
+## Editor NPM jQUery UI styling package

 [Editor](https://editor.datatables.net) is an extension for the [DataTables Javascript library](https://datatables.net) which adds full editing abilities to a DataTable, including row creation and deletion, multi-row editing, inline and bubble editing and full integration with Bootstrap, Foundation, Semantic UI and others.
 Full details and live examples for Editor can be found on [its web-site](https://editor.datatables.net).